 Note: This covered expense is designed to be used for sporadic and unpredictable situations.
 Use of this service in a scheduled routine fashion to avoid driving oneself would be an inappropriate use of this service.

 Access to Food While on Duty

-We provide access to food while our residents and fellows are on duty.
+All residency and fellowship programs must provide access to food while residents and fellows are on duty.